tomaszdudek7/airflow_project/README.md

 # Summary of current state:
 * our DAG looks quite like this:
 ![dag](result.png)
-* all those blocks can be ran as separate, isolated `Docker` containers (Airflow is not a true worker anymore!)
+* all those blocks can be easily run as separate, isolated `Docker` containers (Airflow is not a _true_ worker anymore!)
 * we are able to pass json data from inside the containers for dependent tasks
 * each task reads all his parents json data automatically
 * `build_images.py` can traverse `/docker/` directory and for each subdirectory build a docker image(and provides it our custom made python libraries)

 # What has not been done/shown or is done poorly:
-* container logging could use some work, as binary strings provided by `docker-py` are not the prettiest
 * copying back the `papermill`'s output notebook (fairly simple to do, after that you might want to save it e.g. in S3)
 * running container with Scala or R(also simple, just make sure to follow the same convention of saving result with result.tgz and reading args/yaml)
 * passing credentials to the container (use Airflow's Variables or Connections mechanism)
 * how to build more complicated DAGs(but it was never the goal of this tutorial)
+* container logging could use some work, as binary strings provided by `docker-py` are not the prettiest
 * versioning the docker images (why not use Airflow's Variable mechanism so that `ContainerLauncher` fetches the current version, and in the meantime `buildscript` asks which version should he build?)
 * actual scaling (to do so you can either use `docker-swarm` or rewrite `ContainerLauncher` to launch the tasks in the cloud, for example AWS Lambda launching AWS Batch job and then polling the result will do the trick)
 * deployment (with docker-compose that should be fairly easy, you might have to add docker images pushing/pulling when building/launching respectively and use Docker Registry)